m3o/dev/blog/_posts/2020-09-09-the-value-line-in-2020.md

 The customisation, the cost reduction on the managed service itself, all the possibilities.
 All without thinking about what the operational cost and maintenance burden is.
 I'm here to tell you, this, is a pivotal moment in your company's lifetime.

-Deciding where the value line is for your company is now will determine where you spend the majority of your time and money moving forward.
+Deciding where the value line is for your company now will determine where you spend the majority of your time and money moving forward.
 Self managed is a sunk cost, a pit that becomes incredibly hard to climb back out of.
 As much as you may believe you can transition off the in-house approach, we rarely see it happen.